 - Example:

-- Exclude Subdomains: You can use the minus sign with the site operator.
+- Exclude Subdomains: Use the minus sign with the site operator.

 - Example: